BugganaBiswajithReddy/Employeemanagementsystem/README.md

 ## Why EMS?

+## Why EMS?

-Employee data is often spread across spreadsheets and disconnected systems, making attendance, payroll, and reporting difficult to manage.
-EMS centralizes workforce operations into one real-time platf[...]
+Employee information is often scattered across spreadsheets and disconnected systems, making workforce management, attendance, payroll, reporting, and analytics difficult to maintain.
+EMS brings these operations together into a single real-time platform, giving administrators a centralized system to manage employees while providing employees with secure self-service access to their profiles, attendance records, and payslips.

 ## Images